Locations:

 Diagnosis and Tests

-What tests are done to diagnose Crouzon syndrome?
+Tests that are used to diagnose Crouzon syndrome

 Your baby’s healthcare provider may request several tests to confirm a diagnosis of Crouzon syndrome.
 These tests might include: